What is Leverage and How Does it Fit Into the CMS Landscape?Tuesday December 29th, 2015

 Leverage is not open source.
 The only developers that have ever worked on Leverage’s core have been Brolik employees.
 We take great care to make sure our code is standard, well-written, and well-commented for when non-Brolik developers work on projects built on Leverage, but we don’t believe that our code or our clients’ code should be exposed to the public.

 While you can easily see the benefits of a community (and why CMS articles place importance on it), the dark side of an open community is its vulnerability to hacks and attacks.
+Thus, your enterprise vulnerability management software is an important feature of a cyber security strategy and helps to drive the first lines of defense.
+Read something about the many benefits of using Ruby Code Security Scanning that can help you discover a large number of vulnerabilities before they are exploited publicly.

 WordPress, for instance, is constantly fighting to stay ahead of attackers by issuing updates and patches.
 A large amount of these updates just close holes after a hacker has found them.

 With open source code, it’s not possible to implement simple security measures, because every developer in the world can see all of the code.
 Hackers can just comb through every line until they find a vulnerability, and when they do, they know that a large number of websites on the internet are built with that exact code and can be hacked in the exact same way.
+However, if you are looking for a time-limited privileged access system that evaluates each access request according to a predetermined policy and/or a set of criteria based on analytics, then you might want to visit the Saviynt Inc. homepage for more info.

 We prefer instead to keep our code close and to hire and train Leverage specialists– people who get paid to be Leverage experts and who not only use it daily but also build on the core and improve it for future sites.
 What’s even better is they build Leverage alongside marketers who use it internally and for clients, account managers who hear every idea for improvement, and the sales team that fields all of these CMS questions originally.